It is a learning difficulty that mainly affects the skills involved in reading and spelling words.

-In view of the fact that it was reported long ago that niacin, B vitamins and related minerals improved the symptoms of dizziness and balance related to the inner ear, the previously noted favorable findings of nutritionists in dyslexia were easily made understandable
+Because it was reported long ago that niacin, B vitamins, and related minerals improved the symptoms of dizziness and balance associated with the inner ear, the previously noted favorable findings of nutritionists in dyslexia were easily made understandable.

-This if we consider its possible compensatory function to improve the transmission and processing of both normal and abnormal signals.
-For example, it was shown that ginger root is a highly effective antimaton disease or an inner ear enhancing substance.
+This is if we consider its possible compensatory function to improve the transmission and processing of both normal and abnormal signals.
+For example, it was shown that ginger root is a highly effective animation disease or an inner ear enhancing substance.

-In addition, it was shown that nutrients such as lecithin and ginkgo improve memory, while fatty acids and omega 3 sometimes improve concentration.
+In addition, it was shown that nutrients such as lecithin and ginkgo improve memory, while fatty acids and omega-three sometimes improve concentration.

 These nutritional substances can also allow doctors to lower the doses of the necessary stimulants and other medications, which reduces the risk of possible side effects.

-On the contrary, some recognized allergist, have recognized that sugars, dyes and various other allergenic substances can aggravate and even trigger symptoms such as dyslexia / ADD such as hyperactivity, decreased concentration and distraction.
+On the contrary, some recognized allergists have recognized that sugars, dyes, and other allergenic substances can aggravate and even trigger symptoms such as dyslexia / ADD, such as hyperactivity, decreased concentration, and distraction.

 Consequently, the avoidance of these so-called “neurotoxic” substances in selected individuals resulted in a corresponding improvement.

-In conclusion, dyslexia is frequent in our society, although it is not well recognized or understood, it is a lifelong affection that affects both children in school and adults in their vocational and social environments.
+In conclusion, dyslexia is frequent in our society; however, it is not well recognized or understood; it is a lifelong affection that affects both children in school and adults in their vocational and social environments.

-Adults with dyslexia exist and are often not recognized, as they seem to work well in society and tend to mask their disability or gravitate toward occupations that do not emphasize their disability.
+Adults with dyslexia exist and are often not recognized.
+They seem to work well in society, mask their disability, or gravitate toward occupations that do not emphasize their disability.

-Families and doctors should know the resources that exist in their communities and on the Internet for adults with dyslexia and allow access to these resources so that they can better compensate for their disability.
+Families and doctors should know the resources in their communities and on the Internet for adults with dyslexia and allow access to these resources to better compensate for their disability.